salihmarangoz/robot_laser_simulator/README.md

 # basic_robot_simulator

 Simple robot simulator ROS package using Bresenham ray-casting algorithm.
+Example visualization of the simulator in RViz:

 ![rviz](rviz.gif)

+The given map for the simulator (The robot in the GIF above starting on left bottom side of the map):

 ![map](launch/map.png)